 We all have hormones, like estrogen, progesterone, and testosterone, and they play a huge role in our overall health.
 Hormone balance is chemical messengers that are released by a number of glands and organs in the body, including the ovaries and testicles, adrenals, thyroid, pituitary, and pancreas.
 These hormones send messages to different systems in the body that control our metabolism, sexual function, reproduction, mood and so much more.
 Like most systems in the body, the endocrine system works to maintain tight control over the levels of hormones being released.
 Unfortunately, a slight imbalance in certain hormones can lead to widespread health concerns.

 Some common signs & symptoms of a hormonal imbalance include:

 - Skin issues

 - Unexplained weight gain

 - Hair loss

-If you experiences any of these symptoms, addressing your hormones will be key to reclaiming your health, but instead of masking your symptoms by using synthetic hormones to regulate your cycle or help with your acne, there are ways to support the body’s innate ability to heal – and this starts with the right nutrition.
+If you experience any of these symptoms, addressing your hormone balance will be key to reclaiming your health.
+However, instead of masking your symptoms by using synthetic hormone balance to regulate your cycle or help with your acne, there are ways to support the body’s innate ability to heal and it starts with the right nutrition.